-Ms. Karen Heinze Administrative Assistant Phone 951.552.8733 cavad@calbaptist.edu
+Ms. Karen Heinze

+Administrative Assistant Phone 951.552.8733 cavad@calbaptist.edu

-Michael Berger, B.F.A
+Michael Berger, M.F.A

 Melissa Croteau, Ph.D Film Studies

 Dirk Dallas, B.A

+Michael Eaton, M.F.A Film Studies

+Susan Harris, M.Arch

 Trevor Hoehne, B.A

 Kristine Lippire, M.F.A Visual Art

+Katherine Papineau, Ph.D

 Thomas Renck, B.A

 Mark Roberson, M.Arch

 Duncan Simcoe, M.F.A

-Nancy Ward, B.F.A Art
+Nancy Ward, B.F.A

-The College of Architecture, Visual Art, and Design (CAVAD) embraces the entire spectrum of design-oriented disciplines, all CAVAD students will experience our interdisciplinary approach to learning that offers unique and unlimited opportunities for collaboration, inspiration, and most importantly, a deep and well-rounded education.
-And building on this broad foundation, CAVAD will soon include web design, mobile design, photography, expanded film production and other new media to ensure our students continue to receive the most innovative and comprehensive education.
+The College of Architecture, Visual Arts, and Design embraces the entire spectrum of design-oriented disciplines, all students will experience our interdisciplinary approach to learning that offers unique and unlimited opportunities for collaboration, inspiration, and most importantly, a deep and well-rounded education.
+And building on this broad foundation, the college is continually expanding our program offerings to ensure our students continue to receive the most innovative and comprehensive education.

-CAVAD students also benefit from a practice-based approach that connects them directly with professional organizations throughout Southern California, exposing them to real business situations, and often allowing them to take part in the professional process through mentoring and internships.
-What makes CAVAD truly unique is that we teach these programs from a Christian worldview, encouraging students to use their creative talents to engage and inspire the world around them.
+Students also benefit from a practice-based approach that connects them directly with professional organizations throughout Southern California, exposing them to real business situations, and often allowing them to take part in the professional process through mentoring and internships.
+What makes the College of Architecture, Visual Arts, and Design truly unique is that we teach these programs from a Christian worldview, encouraging students to use their creative talents to engage and inspire the world around them.